All my favourite directors in no specific order.

 , and Katyn

 .
-He was born Andrzej Wajda on March 6, 1926, in Suwalki, Poland.
+He was Born on March 6, 1926, in Suwalki, Poland.
 His mother, Aniela Wajda, was a teacher at a Ukrainian school.
-His father...
+His father, Jakub Wajda, was a captain in the Polish infantry...

 Krzysztof Kieslowski graduated from Lódz Film School in 1969, and became a documentary, TV and feature film director and scriptwriter.
 Before making his first film for TV, Pedestrian Subway